blakadder/templates/_templates/sonoff_dual.markdown

 Please be aware, that the button on the Sonoff Dual will initially not have any functionality!

 The button is not connected to the normal button pin (GPIO0).
-After freshly flashing Sonoff-Tasmota (with the default module setting "Sonoff Basic"), the button will **not act as described** in the [Button Usage](https://github.com/arendst/Sonoff-Tasmota/wiki/Button-usage) article.
+After freshly flashing Tasmota (with the default module setting "Sonoff Basic"), the button will **not act as described** in the [Button Usage](https://github.com/arendst/Tasmota/wiki/Button-usage) article.
 You will not be able to switch power or activate the special WiFi modes.

 After configuring the device as "Sonoff Dual (5)", the button will regain normal functionality.